Emy2440/AWS_Solutions_Architecture/Static Website Hosting/README.md

 #### 3. Configure S3 for Static Website Hosting
 - In the S3 bucket properties, navigate to the "Static Website Hosting" section.
-- Choose "Use this bucket to host a website" and configure the index document.
+- Choose 'Use this bucket to host a website' and configure the index document.

 ![configure static website hosting](./img/ep_URL-1.png)